Secret Bond: Mediation at Kirkliston

+Mary moves to Stirling

 On completion of this peace making, the Earls of Cassilis and Glencairn rode to Linlithgow Palace to order the household appointed for the queen by Regent Arran to stand down.
 Four governors or neutral lords previously appointed by Parliament (on 15 March) as Mary's keepers took charge at the Palace, and on the next day, 26 or 27 July, Mary and her mother Mary of Guise moved from Linlithgow to the relative security of Stirling Castle.
 The Earl of Lennox with foot and mounted soldiers, escorted Guise and her daughter to Stirling.
 Twenty four horses transported the luggage, including Mary's cradle, a great bed and the beds of the ladies in waiting, and nineteen horses carried the kitchen and baking equipment.

 Regent Arran's eldest son, James Hamilton, was sent to St Andrews Castle as the Regent's pledge or hostage to Cardinal Beaton under the terms of the agreements made at Kirkliston.
 According to Ralph Sadler, the four keepers of Mary at Stirling Castle (Lords Erskine, Fleming, Livingston, and Ruthven) refused to allow Cardinal Beaton to stay in the castle with the queen.
 An agreement was also made for Cardinal Beaton to have a say in a termly rotation of the four lords keeper of the queen.

 Ralph Sadler offered an explanation for the move to Stirling, explaining that the households of the four keepers could not all be accommodated at Linlithgow, because "the house of Lythcoo is so lytell".
 The remark may have intended to reassure Henry VIII that all was well with his plans.
 As Marcus Merriman suggested, the move may instead indicate Regent Arran's waning hopes for Mary's English marriage.